ITIL 4 – A Comprehensive Guide for ITSM Practitioners

 There are several benefits to this.
 As you may have guessed, ITIL 4 is quite different from its predecessors.
 Especially since it has gone Agile and supports these new methods of work.
 Moreover, ITIL 4 now puts service management in a strategic context.
 It brings together the functions of ITSM, Development, Operations, business relationships, and governance.

 However, the biggest advantage of becoming ITIL 4 certified is to remain competitive and relevant in today’s complex market.

-If you’re interested in making the transition to ITIL 4, here’s what you need to do based on the level of ITIL v3 you’ve achieved:
+If you’re interested in making the transition to ITIL 4, here’s what you need to do:

 - ITIL v3 Foundation – If you’ve only achieved the Foundation level, you’ll need to take the ITIL 4 Foundation to transition to the new scheme.
 This is important considering the new material covered in the latest iteration.

 - ITIL v3 Intermediate – One method is to restart from the ITIL 4 Foundation and work your way towards ITIL 4 Managing Professional or Strategic Leader.
 Alternatively, you can achieve 17 credits from ITIL v3 and then take the ITIL Managing Professional transition module.

 - ITIL v3 Expert – If you’ve achieved this level, simply take the ITIL Managing Professional transition module to achieve the Managing Professional and the Strategic Leader designations.
 Upon achieving both and meeting the certification criteria, you’ll become an ITIL 4 Master.